 Students experience everyday life of supply chain consulting

-The video highlights show the 4flow challenge 2017 (in German)
+The video highlights show the 4flow challenge 2017 (English subtitles)

 Car sharing, electric scooters to rent and bike sharing – the business of sharing is growing in popularity.
 But how does the supply chain work for these business models?
 Answers to this question were presented by students during the case study competition 4flow challenge in Berlin, Germany on June 22 and 23, 2017.
 In the role of supply chain consultants, it was up to the participating teams to develop a convincing concept for a fictional e-bike rental company.